DominikIlski/skeleton/README.md

 - Login: Authenticate a user and issue an access token.
 - Password Reset: Reset a user's password with a secure token.

+To ensure security, make sure to configure the `JWT_SECRET` in your environment.

 ## User Entity

 The "User" entity represents user data with the following properties: